SmartAudioTools/serializejson/documentation/index.rst

     **5. Add "tuple_from_module_class_str" dictionnary in your module_name.py**
-        if somme of your classes are in submodules otherwise this dictionnary will automaticaly constructed.
+        if somme of your classes are in submodules.
+        Otherwise this dictionnary will be automaticaly constructed by serializejson when loading plugins, considering that all object are in the root module.

         .. code-block:: python